stevengharris/MarkupEditor/README.md

 #### Version 0.8.0 (Beta 7)

 This release is a very big change under the covers but should remain (almost completely) compatible with previous versions.
-The big change consists of replacing the MarkupEditor's custom DOM manipulation code in markup.js with code that uses [ProseMirror](https://prosemirror.net).
+The big change consists of replacing the MarkupEditor's custom DOM manipulation code in `markup.js` with code that uses [ProseMirror](https://prosemirror.net).
 ProseMirror is a JavaScript "toolkit for building rich-text editors."
-Instead of writing JavaScript code to manipulate the contenteditable DOM directly, the MarkupEditor now uses ProseMirror APIs to apply transactional changes to the ProseMirror EditorState which in turn modify the DOM shown in the MarkupWKWebView.
+Instead of writing JavaScript code to manipulate the `contenteditable` DOM directly, the MarkupEditor now uses ProseMirror APIs to apply transactional changes to the ProseMirror `EditorState` which in turn modifies the DOM shown in the MarkupWKWebView.
 I'll be writing more about ProseMirror and how it is used by the MarkupEditor separately, but this entry in the README serves as a notification of the change.

 * Update README to reflect changes to adopt ProseMirror.
     * There are effectively no changes to the MarkupEditor API on the Swift side.
-Your existing overrides and custom implementations of MarkupDelegate methods should continue to work.
+Your existing custom implementations of MarkupDelegate methods should continue to work.
 Existing applications that use the MarkupEditor without modification should work without any issues.
 Existing usage of custom user css and scripts should work without issues.
     * Any customizations of `markup.css` or `markup.html` will need to be compared to the new versions and merged properly.
-    * If you forked `markup.js`, then you will need to adapt those changes to the new ProseMirror approach present in the new `markup.js`. **NOTE:** The `Resources/markup.js` file that is now loaded by the MarkupEditor is a build artifact created using [rollup] and should not be edited directly except for transient debugging purposes.
+    * If you forked `markup.js`, then you will need to adapt those changes to the new ProseMirror approach present in the new `markup.js`. **NOTE:** The `Resources/markup.js` file that is now loaded by the MarkupEditor is a build artifact created using [rollup](https://rollupjs.org)) and __should not be edited directly__ except for transient debugging purposes.
 I'll be adding a separate writeup about the MarkupEditor build and how that is integrated with ProseMirror modules.
     * Some public methods of `markup.js` that are invoked using `evaluateJavaScript` in the MarkupWKWebView have been deprecated or changed.
-    * The README has been changed to reflect the adoption of ProseMirror, but it does not discuss what has changed from the older non-ProseMirror version.
+    * The README has been changed to reflect the adoption of ProseMirror by the MarkupEditor, but it does not discuss what has changed from the older non-ProseMirror version.
+I did not think that such a discussion was appropriate for the README.
 * Support new *Code* paragraph style in addition to the existing *P* and *H1-H6*.
 The new style shows up in the MarkupToolbar by default.
 This was a [longstanding issue](https://github.com/stevengharris/MarkupEditor/issues/96) but was very simple to fix with ProseMirror.
+* Use `<EM>` rather than `<I>` and `<STRONG>` rather than `<B>` in HTML output.
+The MarkupEditor still accepts HTML with `<I>` and `<B>` tags but will only produce HTML (via `getHtml`) that contains `<EM>` and `<STRONG>`.
 * File new issues to identify any lingering bugs from adopting ProseMirror, close others out that are fixed by adopting ProseMirror.
     * [TBD LIST]
 * Remove UndoTests and RedoTests, adopting an approach in BasicTests that exercises undo and redo for every action.
 These new tests also verify that the selection is set properly after every action and the undo/redo of that action.
 The BasicTest suite is faster than before, even including undo and redo.